 Last year, the most dangerous intersection was 144th Avenue and 66th Street, five pedestrians were injured there despite there being a marked crosswalk and activated crosswalk signals.

 The safety report on the intersection of Jasper Avenue and 119th Street will come before the city council this fall.

 Have you or someone you love been the victim of a pedestrian accident?
 At the law offices of Greg Monforton & Partners, our car accident lawyers can help you fight for your rights to compensation.

-To learn more about your legal options, call us today at 1-866-320-4770 or fill out the Free Case Evaluation form on this page.
+To learn more about your legal options, call a Sarnia injury lawyer form our law firm today at (866) 320-4770 or fill out the Free Case Evaluation form on this page.